yonglehou/echo-net/README.md

 # echo-net
 Meant to be used as a 'printf-like diagnostic tool' to aid in tracing distributed systems.

 To the end user `echo-net` consists of two logical pieces: The first is a console-like aspect for viewing trace messages that are emitted via http calls to the `echo-net` service.
-The second is a power-bi event viewing piece.
+The second is a PowerBI event viewing piece.
 I use PowerBI to act as a configurable "View" of the trace events that are emitted, again, by calling in to an http service.

 The backend of `echo-net` is a Service Fabric ASP.Net Core application.